pamil/kamilkokot.com/content/blog/tame-behat-with-the-brand-new-symfony-extension/index.md

 spoiler: "Do you use Behat with Symfony?
 Here's why you should consider switching to FriendsOfBehat's SymfonyExtension."
 ---

-Over two years after the first stable release of this [Friends of Behat]'s [Symfony Extension], I'm happy to announce the availability of the second major version and write more about it.
+Over two years after the first release of this [Friends of Behat]'s [Symfony Extension], I'm happy to announce the availability of the second major version and write more about it.

 It is the already battle-tested solution with [Sylius][sylius-fobse-pr] on 1300+ scenarios containing 14000+ steps, getting